I love my children, but being a parent can be so hard!

 I sometimes lose my temper.
 Does that mean I'm a bad parent?

 No, many parents lose their temper with their children.
 It's okay to feel angry, but it's not okay to take it out on your children.
 When you're really angry, take a break.
 For example, take your children for a walk or call a friend to come help you.
 If you feel angry with your child almost every day or have trouble controlling your temper, get some help by talking to your family doctor.
-He or she can offer advice and provide resources to help you.
-There are groups that can help parents, also.
+He or she can offer advice and give you resources to help you.
+There are support groups that can help parents, too.

 Is it okay to spank my child?